 Managing long-term and late side effects

-Most people expect to experience side effects when receiving treatment for the tumor.
+Most people expect to have side effects when receiving treatment for the tumor.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
-In addition, other side effects called late effects may develop months or even years afterwards.
+In addition, other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to ask about any concerns you have about your future physical or emotional health.
-ASCO offers forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is completed.
+The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is completed.

 If a doctor who was not directly involved in your medical care will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your treatment for an adrenal gland tumor are very valuable to the health care professionals who will care for you throughout your lifetime.